Healthier Aging Begins with a Healthier Weight

 If you don’t know where to start, a session with a trainer can help you work out safely and effectively.
 Remember to always check with your doctor before starting any exercise program.

 - Increase your dietary protein intake.
 Protein is critical for strength and vitality because it repairs and rebuilds damaged or weak muscle fibers.

-Most of us don’t get nearly enough protein to meet the minimum daily requirements, but if you have already experienced significant muscle loss, you may require even more protein.
-Remember, muscle is our engine that burns calories for us, and we need protein to fuel our muscle!
+Most people don’t get nearly enough protein to meet the minimum daily requirements, but if you have already experienced significant muscle loss, you may require even more protein.
+Remember, muscle is our engine that burns calories, and you need protein to fuel your muscles!